mandi1120/Deploying-a-Scalable-ML-Pipeline-with-FastAPI/model_card_template.md

 ## Metrics
 The model was evaluated using Precision, Recall, and F1 scores.
-The scores were as follows:
+The results were as follows:
 - Precision: 0.7440
 - Recall: 0.6365
 - F1: 0.6861

 ## Ethical Considerations
-The data in the census file is anonymous.
-As such,
-there are no ethical considerations for this project.
+Given that the census.csv file includes only a 32.5K sample of the
+population, the model's predictions should not be taken as absolute
+for the entire population.
+Additional work is needed to identify
+potential bias in the dataset and to ensure all included features
+accurately reflect the larger population.

 ## Caveats and Recommendations
 A caveat for this project is that the year of the data collection